louieoc/serif_test/README.md

             - capture pricing data as it's related to the bill code/medical procedure and to the list of provider group ids
             - maintain a dictionary linking the provider group id to a list of objects representing the rates
             - maintain a separate list of the output shapes which link a bill code/procedure to the list of objects representing the rates
+            - if ein or npi filtering is present, ensure each group id has at least one provider matching the filters
         - loop through the provider references
             - retrieve the object lists from the provider group id dictionary
-            - add the provider data to the objects.
+            - add the provider data to the objects, unless the provider is being filtered out by ein or npi.
 Since they are linked by reference, the output shape object will also be updated
     1. Return the output as json
 1. The frontend receives the json and displays the data in table form